This 4-night, 3-day workshop is open to writers and editors in all stages of their careers.

 To begin your application, click the link at the bottom of this page and complete the form.
 If you would like to be considered for one of our Diversity Scholarships, please indicate that on your application.

 Once you have submitted your application, email email@example.com with your statement of interest and 5-page writing sample.
-The application deadline is November 15, 2017.
-Applicants will be notified by December 1, 2017.
+We are accepting applictions until December 31, 2017.
+Applicants are being notified on a rolling basis.

 Applications will be considered complete when we receive your statement of interest and sample pages.
 The application form will generate an automatic email to confirm your application form has been submitted.
 Due to the volume of email we receive, we are unable to send a confirmation email when we receive your statement of interest and sample pages.
 Beginning December 1, admissions will be determined on a rolling basis, so getting your application in early will give you the best chance of acceptance.

 WHO WILL SEE MY APPLICATION

 Your application will be reviewed by members of the Madcap Steering Committee.
 Please note that the authors reviewing your pages may already have independently developed or may in the future develop a project with ideas or themes that are similar to your submitted material.
 In submitting material to Madcap Retreats, you understand and acknowledge that you will have no interest or claim therein.